MIND-BLOWING VEGAN TEX MEX CASSEROLE

-I am so looking forward to trying today’s recipe…it looks AMAZING!
+I am so looking forward to trying today’s recipe, a vegan Tex Mex Casserole.
+It looks AMAZING!
 Dripping in vegan cheese and layered with all sorts of goodness and SPICE, this looks like a meal I could eat on the daily!
-Many thanks for our guest Chef Marlon Rison, A.K.A.
+Many thanks to our guest Chef Marlon Rison, A.K.A.
 PlantBasedG, for showing us how it’s done, with today’s host Paige Parsons Roache, Producer/Booker for JaneUnchained News Network, learning along the way.
 Get ready for some vegan HEAT Tex Mex HEAVEN!

 Marlon Rison, PlantbasedG, transitioned to a vegan lifestyle during the summer of 2017 in an effort to improve his health, but he quickly grew to appreciate the compassion for animals.
 After losing over 150 lbs, and equipped with an open mind, he was led to seek out like-minded people at live events and through social media.
 His world changed as a result.

 Through these interactions, opportunities arose that include speaking engagements, in-person cooking and live streaming, special focus interviews, and even recognition from VegNews Magazine as one of the “Black Vegans” you need to follow on Instagram.